CLSI CARB-X Program

 CARB-X – Who We Are

 The Combating Antibiotic Resistant Bacteria Accelerator (CARB-X) is the world’s largest public-private partnership focused on tackling AMR, bringing together leaders in industry, philanthropy, government and academia to rejuvenate the antimicrobial pipeline.
-The CARB-X consortium includes BARDA and NIAID (U.S. Department of Health and Human Services), the AMR Centre, the Wellcome Trust, the California Life Sciences Institute (CLSI), MassBio, the Broad Institute, Boston University School of Law and RTI International (RTI).
+The CARB-X consortium includes BARDA and NIAID (U.S. Department of Health and Human Services), the Wellcome Trust, the California Life Sciences Institute (CLSI), MassBio, the Broad Institute, Boston University School of Law and RTI International (RTI).

 For more information on the genesis, scope and mission, and portfolio priorities of CARB-X, please visit carb-x.org or contact us.
 We would be happy to answer your questions and share more ways you can get involved.